project-meucci/thimm.github.io/docs/Farmerama/44-radical-roots-slow-money-csas-and-allies.md

 ---
-title: 44: Radical roots, Slow Money, CSAs and Allies.
+title: 44 Radical Roots Slow Money Csas And Allies
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-03-31)